riceissa/contentcreation/linking-style.md

 > Or, check out the [style guide](style_guide.md).
 > ```

+When a page is printed, hyperlinks may be lost, so it may be desirable to ensure a sentence still "makes sense" even without the link.

 ## Source links

 A source link is similar to a here link, where the text of a link is the word